 In terms of creating ownership of the SDGs in Kenya, the Forum has positioned itself to coordinate CSOs engagement with the government, working closely with the SDGs coordination unit at the Ministry of Devolution and Planning.
 This has however not in any way precluded other CSOs from directly engaging government, especially line ministries, departments, and agencies on specific thematic issues.
 The Forum remains open to a broad-based participatory and inclusive membership.
 The Forum's priority has been to formally engage government in Kenya's domestication of the SDGs.
-This has been done through creating opportunities for government to engage CSOs and other stakeholders directly on the progress being made around SDGs national processes like development of Kenya's Road Map and during workshops and forums.
-Kenya's long-term development blueprint (Vision 2030) provides an appropriate framework for the integration of SDGs targets across the framework, the national integrated monitoring and evaluation framework which is the tool for measuring progress of the progress towards Vision 2030 targets, needs to readjusted by way of NIMES indicator to SDGs indicator alignment.
-The forum is now involved in active participation in the integration of SDGs in the next 5 year medium-term plan which will be Kenya's third.
+This has been done through creating opportunities for government to engage CSOs and other stakeholders directly on the progress being made around SDGs during workshops and forums.
+Given that Kenya's long-term development blueprint (Vision 2030) is perfectly aligned to the SDGs, the forum is also focusing on participation in the integration of SDGs in the next 5 year medium-term plan which will be Kenya's third.
 In early 2016 the Forum examined the extent to which the SDGs align with Vision 2030 medium term plans and a report shared with government and circulated widely among CSOs.
 The Forum has proactively sought to create public awareness on SDGs.
 In 2016 the Forum carried out SDGs dialogues in 5 counties with a view to raise awareness and collate local views on key SDGs priorities from citizen's perspective.
 County level SDGs chapters have been created to advocate for integration of priorities as identified by communities into the next County Integrated Development Plans.